kevinjantw/aws-fpga_hello-world/README.md

 [awsxclbin.log](https://github.com/kevinjantw/aws-fpga_hello-world/blob/main/logs/awsxclbin.log)

 (03) Get AFI ID
-The *_afi_id.txt file generated by the create_vitis_afi.sh.
-AGFI ID is a global ID that is used to refer to an AFI from within an F1 instance.
+The *_afi_id.txt file generated by the create_vitis_afi.sh, AGFI ID is a global ID that is used to refer to an AFI from within an F1 instance
 ```console
 $ cat 23_11_23-034100_afi_id.txt
 {